 All pupils should attend school unless they are too ill to do so.
 Illness may be either a physical illness or a mental health/emotional wellness issue.
+The school will request reasonable medical evidence in cases where they need clarification to accurately record absence in the attendance register.
+Only where the school has genuine and reasonable doubt about the authenticity of the illness should medical evidence be requested to support the absence.

 However, illnesses may not mean a child cannot attend school.
-Schools and parents are asked to refer to the UK Health Guidance 'How long should you keep your child off school' (Appendix C)
+Schools and parents are asked to refer to the UK Health Security Agency guidance 'How long should you keep your child off school' (Appendix C)

-Where a child requires medication throughout the school day to enable them to attend school parents/carers should liaise with the school who may make suitable arrangements in line with the school's Pupils with Medical Conditions Policy.
+Where a child requires medication throughout the school day to enable them to attend school parents/carers should liaise with the school who may make suitable arrangements in line with the school's

+Supporting Pupils with Medical Conditions Policy.
 If there are circumstances affecting a child's health and ability to attend school parents/carers should again liaise with the school so that reasonable adaptations can be made (For example, in hay fever seasons it is not necessary to keep a child at home when school may be able to make adaptions).